veganhacktivists/documentation/README.md

 ### CSS doesn't show up properly.
 Make sure you've run yarn install and yarn run watch and that those succeed.

+# Resources

+Here's some quick links for your reference that might help your activism: [Awesome Laravel](https://github.com/chiraggude/awesome-laravel)